 We are aware that peer on peer abuse does take place, so we include children in our policies when we talk about potential abusers.
 This may take the form of bullying, physically hurting another child, emotional abuse, or sexual abuse.
-We will report this in the same way as we do for adults abusing children, and will take advice from the appropriate bodies on this area.
+We will report this in the same way as we do for adults abusing children, and will take advice from the appropriate bodies on this area; to support for both the victim and the perpetrator, as they could also be a victim of abuse.
+We know that children who develop harmful sexual behaviour have often experienced abuse and neglect themselves.